Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Nevada

 Citation: DCFS Pol.
 Man. § 0519

-The CARA plan should address the needs of the child as well as those of the parent or caregiver to ensure that appropriate services are provided to the parent or caregiver and infant to ensure the infant's well-being.
-A CARA plan should include appropriate care for the infant who may be experiencing neurodevelopmental or physical effects or withdrawal symptoms from prenatal substance exposure, and services and supports that strengthen the parents' capacity to nurture and care for the infant and to ensure the infant's continued safety and well-being.
+The CARA plan should address the needs of the child as well as those of the parent or caregiver to ensure that appropriate services are provided to the parent or caregiver and the infant to ensure the infant's well-being.
+A CARA plan should include appropriate care for the infant who may be experiencing neurodevelopmental or physical effects or withdrawal symptoms from prenatal substance exposure and services and supports that strengthen the parents' capacity to nurture and care for the infant and to ensure the infant's continued safety and well-being.

-At a minimum the CARA plan should include referrals for the infant's health care and early intervention services.
-A referral to Nevada Early Intervention Services (NEIS) must be made for infants with a CARA plan.
+At a minimum, the CARA plan should include referrals for the infant's health care and early intervention services.
+A referral to Nevada Early Intervention Services must be made for infants with a CARA plan.
 This is applicable to screened-in cases and is required to be completed by the assigned social worker or caseworker within 2 days of the receipt of the CARA plan.

 Services for the Parents or Other Caregivers